This is a super-detailed Wix review that is a complete guide on when to use it, and why it’s the best website builder

 Honestly, I didn’t need to do this review to know Wix blogs will never be as sophisticated as other platforms, like WordPress.
-But, it is good enough for light-weight blogging, like a monthly newsletter for email marketing to your customers.
+But, it is good enough for light-weight blogging such as a monthly newsletter for email marketing to your customers.

-It has the most important features that 90% of people will need, such as being able to create categories and tags for blog posts, allowing comments (via Facebook which is good for anyone wishing to increase engagement with their customers) and scheduling posts which can come in handy.
+It has the most important features that 90% of people will need, such as being able to create categories and tags for blog posts, allowing comments (via Facebook which is good for anyone wishing to increase engagement with their customers) and scheduling posts that can come in handy.

 Furthermore, setting up title tags, meta descriptions and image alt text is possible as required for your blog posts.
 You can customise URLs and there are more advanced tools such as being able to deal with 301 redirects.

 The only real negative here relates more to SEO than blog functionality itself.
-Wix gives image files names which cannot be altered and is bad SEO practice because they play a part in the overall page ranking picture and search results.
+Wix gives image files names that cannot be altered and is bad SEO practice because they play a part in the overall page ranking picture and search results.

 Whilst this isn’t going to floor a page or post’s Google rank single-handedly, it makes me question the validity of a Wix blog.